josephreisinger/dist_lda/README.md

 ```

 ## Performance
+* Make sure you have the hiredis package installed; this will significantly reduce message parsing time.
 * Performance bottleneck is communication.
 The ratio of worker shard updates to redis shards is critical, since there is a large amount of data transfer.
 Anecdotally I've found one master can coordinate up to ~20 model shards each with a few hundred MB of data before performance starts to degrade.
 * Redis memory bottlenecks can be alleviated somewhat by sharding the model over multiple redis servers, lowering the number of worker shards, or lowering the rate of synchronization (say, once per 10 gibbs steps).